Dai Woodward

 Laurence Woodward (5 July 1918 – December 1997) was a Welsh professional footballer who made over 270 appearances in the Football League for Bournemouth & Boscombe Athletic as a wing half.
-After his retirement, he coached the youth and reserve teams at Bournemouth & Boscombe Athletic.
+After his retirement, he coached the youth and reserve teams at Bournemouth & Boscombe Athletic until 1964.

 Personal life

 One of Woodward's relatives, Viv, was also a footballer and won one cap for Wales.